Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

-Low light photography is one of the more challenging elements when taking photos.
+Low-light photography is one of the more challenging elements when taking photos.
 Whether purposefully creating a low light scene or photographing in a venue that offers little in the way of good lighting, every photographer will necessarily have to eventually deal with little to no lighting.

-Technically, to get enough light onto your camera sensor will require an understanding of the basics of ISO, aperture and shutter speed.
+Technically, getting enough light onto your camera sensor will require an understanding of the basics of ISO, aperture, and shutter speed.
 Today’s digital camera certainly has the intelligence to aid in automatically collecting the photo without having to manually dial in these components.

-The below tips will help you to succeed in low light photography no matter what the venue.
+The below tips will help you to succeed in low-light photography no matter what the venue.

 Crank Up the ISO

 Setting a high ISO is always contentious among the various photography tribes.
-The better the camera the higher the useable ISO will be, in general.
+The better the camera, the higher the useable ISO will be, in general.
 However, most of today’s digital cameras will provide a very nice looking image at ISO levels up to 3200.
-There are variables that would make one camera less suitable to that ISO than others but for the most part any digital camera will work great at 3200 and below.
+There are variables that would make one camera less suitable to that ISO than others, but for the most part, any digital camera will work great at 3200 and below.

-A little grain is not the worst thing in a low light photograph.
+A little grain is not the worst thing in a low-light photograph.
 Perhaps that is the composition needed for the shot.
 A grainy low light street scene can be pretty nice.
 It is, after all, your art.
 I've seen plenty of nighttime grungy street photographs in dismal light that look really good despite all the grain.

-If grainy photos are not to your liking then I would definitely suggest you shoot the photos in RAW and not JPEG.
-Raw files are huge compared with JPEG but frankly having all that information in the file will be to your benefit.
-Shooting in RAW will allow more flexibility in post processing to relieve a good deal of the grain.
+If grainy photos are not to your liking, then I would definitely suggest you shoot the photos in RAW and not JPEG.
+Raw files are huge compared with JPEG, but frankly, having all that information in the file will be to your benefit.
+Shooting in RAW will allow more flexibility in post-processing to relieve a good deal of the grain.